-In terms of the average rate increase per year, Texas was in line with the national average every year until 2015 where it raised rates 1 percentage point above the national average.
-2016 was particularly bad for Texas car insurance policyholders, as rate hikes were a couple percentage points higher than the national average.
-We speculate that costly hail storms in the state over the last few years led to the extraordinarily high increase.
+In terms of the average rate increase per year, Texas was in line with the national average every year until 2015 where it raised rates one percentage point above the national average.
+2016 was particularly bad for Texas car insurance policyholders, as rate hikes were a couple of percentage points higher than the national average.
+We speculate that costly hail storms in the state over the last few years led to an extraordinarily high increase.

 If you find your rates are now unaffordable, as we previously found was the case for over a quarter of Houstonians, there are a few crucial things you need to consider.

 The first is assessing whether you find better rates in Texas.
 According to Nielsen survey data, about 5.3 million Texans with auto policies have not shopped for new insurance in over five years, and only 1.6 million switched carriers because of better pricing in 2016 — Texas has over 10 million auto policies in force.
 If a Nationwide customer consistently saw the average hikes that we calculated above and did not switch, their rates could be roughly 60% more expensive than they were five years ago.

 It is incredibly important to shop around for a new policy at least every three years, although every year would be even better.
 For drivers with auto policies in Dallas and San Antonio, rates can range by several thousand dollars between certain insurers for the same profile.
 If you stay with the same company year after year, there is no way to know if your rates are going up faster than other companies unless you have access to that data by comparing quotes.